The Ultimate 4 Days in Berlin Itinerary

 Passing through this large gate will lead to the Unter den Linden, German for "under the Linden trees".
 It is aptly named after the lime trees that line the boulevard.

-🏨 Places to stay near the Brandenburg Gate
+🏨 Stay near the Brandenburg Gate

 The Holocaust Memorial - Memorial to the Murdered Jews of Europe